LocalToasty/toastylisp/doc/spec.md

 Applies the arguments `arg_1` ... `arg_n` to the procedure `proc`.
 If the number of arguments matches the number of the procedure's parameters, the procedure's body is evaluated with its parameters `param_i` defined as `arg_i`.
-The number of arguments must not surpass the number of the procedures parameters.
+The number of arguments must not surpass the number of the procedures parameters if the procedure is not variadic.

+If the procedure is variadic, has *m* parameters and at least *m*-1 arguments are supplied, the procedure's body is also evaluated, with the first *m*-1 parameters bound to the first *m*-1 arguments are bound to the corresponding parameters, and the remaining arguments bound to *param_m* in form of a list.
+If *n* = *m*-1, then *param_m* is bound to the empty list.

 ```lisp
 (+ 1 2) -> 3